AdamusBG/bank_practice_tech_test/README.md

 ## Code quality

-I have written 17 Rspec tests, covering 100% of the code.
+I have written 27 Rspec tests, covering 100% of the code as well as several feature tests to prove the program works as a whole.
 To run the tests, navigate into the bank_practice_tech_test directory from your terminal and enter `rspec`.

 ![Test coverage](./images/test_coverage.png)